Timing

 Request for Services

-6.1 Q: Will the FCC Forms 470/471 for the Pilot Program be the same ones that are used for E-Rate?
+6.1 Q: Are the FCC Forms 470/471 for the Pilot Program the same ones that are used for E-Rate?

-A: The Pilot FCC Forms 470/471 are modeled on the forms used for the E-Rate program but will be their own distinct forms.
-There will not be any material difference in the information required.
+A: The Pilot FCC Forms 470/471 are modeled on the forms used for the E-Rate program but are their own distinct forms.
+There is no material difference in the information required.

 *6.3 Q: Can a participant use multiple vendors?

 A: Yes.
-Pilot participants will be required to conduct a competitive bidding process similar to the E-Rate program and select service provider(s) using the price of the eligible equipment and services as the primary factor.
-Participants will be able to select multiple service providers as they are able to do in the E-Rate and ECF programs, provided such selection is consistent with the competitive bidding and other program rules for the Pilot Program.
+Pilot participants must conduct a competitive bidding process similar to the E-Rate program and select the most cost-effective service provider(s) using the price of the eligible equipment and services as the primary factor.
+Participants may select multiple service providers as they are able to do in the E-Rate and ECF programs, provided such selection is consistent with the competitive bidding and other program rules for the Pilot Program.

 *6.4 Q: How does the competitive bidding exemption (CBE) work in the Pilot program?

-A: Pilot participants are not required to perform a new competitive bidding process when seeking support for equipment/services from a Master Services Agreement (MSA) or State Master Contract (SMC) awarded pursuant to the E-Rate Form 470 process and applicable federal, state, Tribal, or local competitive bidding requirements if the MSA or SMC was negotiated by a governmental entity on behalf of the Pilot participant.
-The MSA or SMC will need to be reviewed and will be posted to USAC's website as an approved contract under the CBE.
+A: Pilot participants are not required to perform a new competitive bidding process when seeking support for equipment/services from a Master Services Agreement (MSA) or State Master Contract (SMC) awarded pursuant to the E-Rate FCC Form 470 process and applicable federal, state, Tribal, or local competitive bidding requirements if the MSA or SMC was negotiated by a governmental entity on behalf of the Pilot participant for eligible cybersecurity equipment and services.
+The MSA or SMC will need to be reviewed and approved prior to it being posted to USAC’s website as an approved contract under the CBE.

-Selected Pilot participants who want to rely on an MSA or SMC that do not qualify under the CBE may seek a waiver of the FCC's competitive bidding rules by providing evidence demonstrating that the MSA or SMC was negotiated using procurement and vendor selection requirements identical or equivalent to those of the governmental entity-negotiated contracts that qualify under the CBE.
+Selected Pilot participants who want to rely on an MSA or SMC that does not qualify under the CBE may seek a waiver of the FCC’s competitive bidding rules by providing evidence demonstrating that the MSA or SMC was negotiated using procurement and vendor selection requirements identical or equivalent to those of the governmental entity-negotiated contracts that qualify under the CBE.
+See FAQ 6.8.

 *6.4a Q: Are the E-Rate FCC Forms 470 that qualify for the competitive bidding exemption (CBE) limited to specific E-Rate Funding Years?